Syfaro/fuzzysearch-owo/README.md

 It exposes Prometheus metrics on the host provided in the environment variable `METRICS_HOST` at `/metrics`.

-Logs are sent to a Jaeger agent available at `JAEGER_COLLECTOR`.
+OpenTelemetry traces are sent using gRPC and can be configured with the standard environment variables.